-Here at The Avenues Youth Project, we are committed to your treating your personal information with sensitivity and respect.
+Here at The Avenues Youth Project, we are committed to treating your personal information with sensitivity and respect.
 Whether you are a young person, volunteer or staff member we will hold information about you responsibly.

 We are committed to holding your information the way that you would expect.
 We are also required to provide you with the information of how we do so in this Privacy Notice under various applicable laws, notably, the General Data Protection Regulation (the ‘GDPR’), and the Data Protection Act 2018.